@profharvey on Twitter:

 Teaching in a liberal-arts environment is a dream come true for me.
 It’s an ongoing fun challenge to weave together good business management education with a liberal-arts perspective.
 One of my favorite assignments for achieving this is the work interview: all my students in BUS 302 Organizational Behavior have to interview an experienced working individual.
 Usually they choose a parent, and for some students it’s the first serious, prolonged discussion about work and careers they’ve ever had with their parent.

 If I help students appreciate the power of questions to spark insight, action and change–and if I help students analyze, speak, and write with more clarity and impact–then I feel I’ve done my job.

 I currently serve on the School Board in Kent County, helping oversee Maryland’s smallest school system, with just over 2,000 students from kindergarten to 12th grade.

-My wife Sabine and I have a daughter and son, respectively a senior and a sophomore at Kent County High School.
+My wife Sabine and I have a daughter in college and a son in high school.
 Sabine, a master gardener, loves to garden and teach young people about gardens and local, sustainable agriculture.
 (You can learn more about the amazing gardens she has helped start here.)

 I love playing chess and am fascinated by its history.
-I’ve written a guide to chess for young people, and I serve as a volunteer chess coach in our public schools.
+I’ve served as a volunteer chess coach in schools, churches, and our local library.